aruba/central-python-workflows/rest-api-python-scripts/README.md

 3. If successful, the resfresh API will issue a new refresh token and access token.
 4. The user must manage the two tokens as detailed in the full authentication workflow.

-### Getting Started with Automation using Aruba Central API
+## Getting Started with Automation using Aruba Central API

-This project presents both of these workflows in an automated fashion.
+This section presents both of the workflows mentioned above in an automated fashion.
 The user merely needs to provide the required variables and run the Python file.
 The workflow will handle the API calls as well as the read and write of token storage files.

-Three different approaches for authentication and authorization are shown.
-They all use Python and are functionally the same.
+Two different approaches for authentication and authorization are shown.
+They all use Python and offers the same set of operations.
-However, the programming design approach for each workflow is different, offering the same process with all operations in the global namespace, then utilising Python functions and finally Python classes.
-The aim is to make the workflows accessible to those that may be unfamiliar with Python functions and classes, and illustrate how to take basic sequential programs and incorporate more advancing Python programming features.

-### 1. central_global

-* Every variable and command in a single Python file and all commands in the global namespace.
-This is aimed at those inexperienced with the Python language and the author hopes that presenting the workflow in a series of sequential commands, the user will grasp the various steps of the workflow.
+1. [central_global](/rest-api-python-scripts/central_global) - offers operations in a single Python file and all commands in global namespace.
-* The workflow comprises of two .py files.
-One to run a full authentication workflow, requiring the user's Central password, and one utilising a locally stored refresh token.
-* During the successful operation of the full authentication workflow 'central_full_auth_global.py' a YAML file is created in the folder from which the Python file is run, and the refresh token is written to this file named 'refresh_token.yaml'.
-* With a valid 'refresh_token.yaml' file, the user can choose to run the full authentication workflow again, requiring their password, or run the 'central_refresh_global.py' file.
-* Both workflows, if successful, create a new 'refresh_token.yaml' file and return an access token.
-* As an example of how to use the access token, both workflows finish by making a GET call to the AP URL, printing the results of the call to screen.

-### 2. central_function

-* This workflow utilises Python functions so as not to write repetitive, unnecessary code.
-* Also, better code hygiene is used by separating the required variables from the main script file and placing them in a local YAML file, 'vars.yaml'.
-This ensures the script is portable.
-A user can share the script and check it into version control, without including their sensitive data.
-* Again, there are two separate Python scripts, one for full authentication and one for just the refresh workflow.
-* As an example of how to use the access token, both workflows finish by making a GET call to the AP URL, printing the results of the call to screen.

-### 3. central_class

-* This final workflow presents the same functional process as the previous examples, but as a Python class.
-* Again, the required variable are imported from a local YAML file.
-* However, this workflow incorporates the additional step of a check for the 'refresh_token.yaml' file.
-If a refresh token file is found local to the directory from which the script was run, the refresh process will be attempted.
-If no refresh token is found, the full authentication process will be employed.
-* Hence, the central-class is presented as a single .py file but contains the functionality of both full authentication and refresh only.
-* Again the workflow finishes by making a GET call to the AP URL, printing the results of the call to screen.
+2. [central_function](/rest-api-python-scripts/central_function) - offers operations using Python functions()

-## Setting up the Python environment
+#### Setting up the Python environment

 To create the Python environment (macOS shown):